james-jory/segment-personalize-workshop/exercise1/README.md

 You will need some data to be populated in Segment however, since this will allow you to create recommendations based on (simulated) user activity later on.

 This part can be choose your own adventure, though we strongly recommend using the AWS Cloud9 option to avoid Python package hell.
 Let’s start with Cloud9.

+> AWS Cloud9 is a cloud-based integrated development environment (IDE) that lets you write, run, and debug code with just a browser.
+The purpose of using Cloud9 for this part of the workshop is to simply provide a consistent and predictable environment for running a Python script that will push sample data into your Segment workspace.
+Cloud9 is not required to use Segment or Personalize.

 1. Go to your AWS Console.
 2. Under the Services dropdown, find Cloud9